HINA

 Ownership and governance

-The main governing body at HINA is the governing board, composed of a President, a Vice President, and three members, all appointed by parliament.
-One of HINA’s board members must be an agency employee, another should be a media expert, and the remaining three members are appointed from other fields such as finance, law, and IT.
+Governance of the agency is entrusted to a governing board, comprising a President, a Vice President, and three additional members, all appointed by the Croatian Parliament.
+By law, one board member must be an agency employee, another a media expert, and the remaining three drawn from other fields such as finance, law, or IT.

 Source of funding and budget